 (3) Each strategic common account is an agency special purpose account under the Financial Management Act 2006 section 16.

-[Section 39B inserted by No. 9 of 2008 s.
+[Section 39B inserted: No. 9 of 2008 s.
 25(1).]

 39C.
 Power to invest moneys

 (1) The Public Trustee may invest moneys held by the Public Trustee in the course of administering, holding, managing or controlling an estate in any capacity and properly available for investment —